 We enabled event creation and quick employee data input from CSV files with the help of the browser parser papaparse.js.
 During development, we also added another calendar, a customizable cross-browser date picker.

 To see why we used these technologies to build this CRM, read our latest post about the best languages for web application development in 2021.

 Looking for CRM development services for your business?

 A custom CRM is the right tool for streamlining your workflow and taking a large amount of pressure off your staff.
+Feel free to check out Steelkiwi's CRM development offer to see our expertise.
 To learn more about how to develop CRM software and receive a rough estimate of the cost of custom CRM development, fill in our request form.
 One of our sales team representatives will reach out to you to discuss how you see your custom CRM and how we can help you build it.
 An obligation-free estimate for your next project is the first step to improving your business.
 Yet it can make a huge difference!